Diamondbacks - White Sox Prediction, Odds, Pick, How To Watch

-The Arizona Diamondbacks are closing in on a playoff birth as they face the Chicago White Sox.
+The Arizona Diamondbacks go for the three-game sweep of the Chicago White Sox.
 It is time to continue our MLB odds series with a Diamondbacks-White Sox prediction, pick, and how-to-watch.

-Yesterday, the Diamondbacks took another win to get closer to a playoff birth.
-It was a 15-4 victory over the Chicago White Sox.
-The White Sox did take an easy lead in the game on an Eloy Jiminez three-run shot in the first inning to give them the lead.
-The Diamondbacks would claw back.
-First, it was a Christian Walker home run in the top of the second.
-After Jiminez would add another run for the White Sox i the top of the inning, the Diamondbacks scored three in the third.
+Yesterday, the Diamondbacks got an amazing pitching performance.
+Brandon Pfaadt went 5.2 innings, giving up five hits, but striking out eight and now allowing a run.
+From there, the bullpen took over, striking out six more batters and giving up three more hits in a shutout victory.

-Walker would drive in three more runs in the fifth on a triple, as part of a six-run inning for the Diamondbacks, which gave them the lead.
-He would then add another home run, this time a two-run shot in the sixth to widen the gap.
-The Diamondbacks would end up putting up 15 runs in the game for the win.
+Corbin Carroll continued his great year, driving in two runs in the game while Tommy Pham drove in the other to take a 3-0 victory.
+The Diamondbacks are now 84-74 on the season.
+That places them in the second Wild Card spot, with a two-game lead on both the Marlins and Cubs.
+They can also clinch the playoffs today.
+They officially clinch with a win and a Cubs loss due to owning the tie-breaker with the Cubs.

 Here are the Diamondbacks-White Sox MLB odds, courtesy of FanDuel.